 It’s lesser known than neighboring Venice, but what it lacks in reputation, it makes up for in its architectural delights.

 Vicenza’s famous resident

-So prolific is Palladio’s legacy, that he has a style of architecture named after him — Palladian architecture.
-Today in Vicenza, it’s not uncommon for students across the world to come to the city to study his masterpieces.
+So prolific is Palladio’s legacy, that he also has a style of architecture named after him — Palladian.
+Today in Vicenza, it’s not uncommon to see students from around the world visiting the city to study his masterpieces.

-Palladio was born in nearby Padua in 1508, but spent the majority of his life, and work, in Vicenza.
+Palladio was born in nearby Padova in 1508, but spent the majority of his life, and work, in Vicenza.
 While he started his career as a stonemason, he would become the most sought-after architect in Vicenza and Venice.

-This Renaissance building is one of Palladio’s most notable works.
+This Renaissance building is also one of Palladio’s most notable works.
 Its most famous feature is the loggia, which shows off his architectural talent in the form of the Venetian window.

-On the lower level were shops, which today still houses jewellery shops.
+On the lower level were shops, which today still houses jewellery stores.
 To the side of the Basilica is the Torre della Bissara.

 “Teatro Olimpico…holds the title of the oldest surviving stage set.”